• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Scabieuse Colombaire

-The columbine scabious is a bushy plant that produces beautiful purple flowers.
+Columbine is a bushy plant that produces magnificent mauve flowers.
 It is used today as an ornamental plant, requiring little maintenance.

 • CREEPING BUG •